 Strong Authentication InfrastructureAuthentication based on X.509 PKI

 This page describes security infrastructure components that are used by many of the Isode products.
-Along with the pages on SASL (Simple Authentication and Security Layer) and TLS (Transport Layer Security) this describes all of the infrastructure of the Isode products that use cryptography.
+Along with the pages on SASL (Simple Authentication and Security Layer) and TLS (Transport Layer Security) this describes the infrastructure of the Isode products that use cryptography.

 X.509 and Strong Authentication

 X.509 describes an approach to providing and managing authentication using asymmetric cryptography, generally referred to as Public Key Infrastructure (PKI).
-X.400 and X.500 defined authentication mechanisms using X.509 PKI, which these standards referred to as "strong authentication".
+X.400 and X.500 defined authentication mechanisms uses X.509 PKI, which these standards referred to as "strong authentication".
 Isode uses the term strong authentication to mean authentication based on X.509 PKI.
 This is common usage of the term, although it is sometimes used to refer to other technologies.

 X.509 is used by Isode's products.
 Isode's security infrastructure includes:

 - Libraries to enable applications to perform X.509 verification in support of strong authentication.